How I Went from Indie Author to Scoring a Book Deal with Amazon's Thomas & Mercer

 Until I Met Her is available on Amazon.

-Please share your thoughts and experiences, or any question for Natalie, in the comments below!
+Please share your thoughts and experiences, or any questions for Natalie, in the comments below!